abubakar-sani/anti_jamming/README.md

 # Deep Reinforcement Learning Based Anti-Jamming

-This project is an implementation of the paper "Deep Reinforcement Learning Based Anti-Jamming Using Clear Channel Assessment Information in a Cognitive Radio Environment".
+This project is an implementation of the paper "Deep Reinforcement Learning Based Anti-Jamming Using Clear Channel Assessment Information in a Cognitive Radio Environment" (https://ieeexplore.ieee.org/document/9993858/).
 It uses a Double Deep Q-Network (DDQN) to train an agent for optimal channel selection in a wireless communication environment to mitigate the effects of jamming.
 The agent is trained and tested in an ns-3 Gym environment, where it interacts with different types of jammers.

 ## Getting Started